cyberkingcj/vaccine-slot-availability-checker/README.md

 <ul>
 <li> Edit the inputs.py file according to your requirements.
 <li> Set the pincode, age and time interval.
-<li> Ensure that your system has Python 3.6+ installed.
+<li> Ensure that your system has Python 3.6+ installed and is added to PATH.
-<li> Run "pip install -r requirements.txt" to install requests module in your system.
+<li> Run "pip install -r requirements.txt" in cmd to install required modules in your system.
 <li> You will need chrome webdriver for this app to work.
 You can download it easily from https://chromedriver.chromium.org/downloads according to the chrome version you are using.
 <li> As you start the app.py file, it'll launch a new chrome window where you need to scan the QR for Whatsapp web.
 After scanning the QR, press Enter key in console.
 <li> Sit back and let it do it's work.